 Last but not least, we thought about how we ourselves deal with the online giants like Facebook, Google & Co.
 Raidboxes is a good deal dependent on Facebook, a platform that is heavily criticised, especially when it comes to data protection.
 After all, our ads convert amazingly well on the social network.
 In other words: without Facebook, we probably wouldn't have reached the 10,000 customers.

 Nevertheless, we do not want to simply accept this conflict of interest.
 That is why Raidboxes is donating a large part of the budget that we would normally have spent on marketing activities at the end of the year.
-A total of 10,000 euros will go to the following organisations in equal parts before Christmas:
+A total of 10,000 euros will go to the following organizations in equal parts before Christmas:

 - atmosfair: The initiative actively protects the climate, among other things by offsetting greenhouse gases through renewable energies.
 This fits in wonderfully with our Green Hosting.